anquanscan/sec-tools/README.md

 [Metasploit-termux](https://github.com/h4ck3r0/Metasploit-termux): Metasploit 6 , No Error , Maintained, Termux
 [Automap](https://github.com/wobegone/Automap): An automated tool for nmap scaning.
 It include several options such as vulnerabilities scanner, port scanner, sub-network scan and much more!
 [pyprotect](https://github.com/ga0/pyprotect): A lightweight python code protector, makes your python project harder to reverse engineer
 [PossumBot](https://github.com/WANstorm/PossumBot): A bot that will allow you to destroy discord servers.
+[ByeLog4Shell](https://github.com/Qerim-iseni09/ByeLog4Shell): Use Log4Shell vulnerability to vaccinate a victim server against Log4Shell